BruceEckel/BruceEckel-hugo/content/post/misunderstanding-python-class-attributes.md

 It is quite reasonable to expect the same results as from similar-looking C++ or Java code.
 After doing a few simple experiments as in `1_like_default_values.py`, they could easily conclude that Python does indeed work that way.
+And, because a class attribute is a single variable that is "global to the class," it can be mistaken for a default value.

 ## How Things Break

 The worst thing about this is that code written with the assumption that class attributes are just default initialization values seems to work most of the time, especially for simple situations like the one I encountered.
-This code passes its tests, so how can I call it "wrong?"
+The code passes its tests, so how can I call it "wrong?"

 The problem occurs when you're least expecting it.
 Here is just one configuration that produces a surprise: